matweldon/markdown_llm/README.md

 ### Configuration

-You can set options for the conversation with a YAML header at the top of the markdown document.
-All of the options have defaults (which can be found in `__init__.py`) so just set the ones you want.
+You can optionally set model, system message and other options for the conversation with a YAML header at the top of the markdown document.

 When using text-only (not vision) models, you can specify the model using aliases set with `llm aliases set` from the llm package.